json-iterator/json-iterator.github.io/java-features.md

 This will use `MyObject.class` to create object wheree `MyInterface.class` instance is needed.

-# Dynamic code generation is optional
+# Performance is optional

-by default, the decoding/encoding is done by dynamically generated decoder/encoder class using javassist.
+The default decoding/encoding mode is reflection.
+We can improve the performance by dynamically generated decoder/encoder class using javassist.
 It will generate the most efficient code for the given class of input.
-However, dynamically code generation is not available in all platforms.
-So we provide more variety of options:
+However, dynamically code generation is not available in all platforms, so static code generation is also provided as an option.

+* reflection: the default
-* dynamic code generation
+* dynamic code generation: require javassist library dependency
-* static code generation
+* static code generation: also an option
-* reflection

-the default decoding/encoding mode is reflection

 ## Dynamic code generation